JimberSoftware/docs/advanced/activedirectory/activedirectory.md

   - Open up the Server Manager and open the DNS Manager.

 ![DNS Manager](/ad-dns-manager.png)

-Open up the DNS server's properties.
+  - Open up the DNS server's properties.

 ![DNS Properties](/ad-dns-properties.png)

-It is also possible to configure the forwarding DNS servers here; configure them how you see fit.
+It is also possible to configure the forwarding DNS servers here: .

 ![DNS Forwarders](/ad-dns-forwarders.png)

+> [!NOTE]
+> You can configure them how you see fit.
-Once configured, reboot to ensure all records are properly set by the DC.
+> Once configured, reboot to ensure all records are properly set by the DC.

 ### Port configuration on signal server